dart-bridge/dart-bridge.github.io/content/installation.md

 main(a) => bootstrap(a, configPath: 'my/config/path');
 ```

-Whatever folder you choose, you must create a file called `app.yaml` inside it.
+Whatever folder you choose, you must create a file called <mark>app.yaml</mark> inside it.

-To hook into Bridge, you must create at least one Service Provider, and register it inside `app.yaml`.
+To hook into Bridge, you must create at least one [Service Provider](/core/service-providers), and register it inside
+<mark>app.yaml</mark>.

 ```yaml
 service_providers:
   - my_blog.MyBlogServiceProvider
 ```

-Now, let's create the `lib/my_blog.dart` file we referenced in the start file.
+Now, let's create the <mark>lib/my_blog.dart</mark> file we referenced in the start file.

 ```dart
 library my_blog;